Living and Dying

 Upon declaring that Fortune will be used, the character will immediately spend ten Fortune points (or whatever they have left, if their Fortune is less than ten in total).
 The idea is that this helps to prevent characters from 'threatening' Fortune use without actually spending anything.
 Once the dice are thrown, the 'down payment' of ten (or less, if that's all that was available) Fortune will be immediately applied to them.

-After the (modified) die result is apparent, the character in question may then cut his or her losses, if success would be too costly, or pay the additional amount required - if any - to allow the ACT to succeed.
+After the (modified) die result is apparent, the character in question may then cut his or her losses, if success would be too costly, or pay the additional amount required - if any - to allow the ACTION to succeed.

 In rare instances, a player may spend Fortune to affect a result in combat after the dice are thrown - though only to reduce it.
 Characters may reduce the color result of combat effects on attacks that are ordinarily barred from doing so (anything that has a Kill result, for example).
 Doing this costs a character 25 Fortune points - but may save them more in the long run, if their attack would have killed, say, an innocent bystander.

 If the Gamemaster approves of both, the character can attempt the stunt - at a cost of 100 Fortune points.
-The first time a power stunt is attempted, a yellow power ACT is required for it to succeed.
+The first time a power stunt is attempted, a yellow power ACTION is required for it to succeed.
 As such, the character in question may opt to spend even more Fortune to allow that to happen.
 If a power stunt fails on the first attempt, the possibility of making subsequent efforts is up to the Gamemaster.

 But, once that stunt is successful at least once, the character attempting it may develop it into an official use for their power(s).
 This requires nine more successful uses of said stunt, and each additional attempt costs 100 Fortune points as well.
 The next four successes must be blue in color, while the last five merely have to be red (any success will do at this point).